awsdocs/amazon-ec2-user-guide/doc_source/ssd-instance-store.md

 Instance store volumes that support TRIM are fully trimmed before they are allocated to your instance\.
 These volumes are not formatted with a file system when an instance launches, so you must format them before they can be mounted and used\.
 For faster access to these volumes, you should skip the TRIM operation when you format them\.

 With instance store volumes that support TRIM, you can use the TRIM command to notify the SSD controller when you no longer need data that you've written\.
 This provides the controller with more free space, which can reduce write amplification and increase performance\.
-On Linux, you can use the `fstrim` command to enable periodic TRIM\.
-On Windows, you can use the `fsutil behavior set DisableDeleteNotify 1` command\.
-For more information, see the documentation for your operating system\.
+On Linux, use the `fstrim` command to enable periodic TRIM\. \.